Environmental Management

 Carbon Neutrality Plan

 In May 2020, the Group announced its intention to achieve carbon neutrality in its own emissions by fiscal 2040, and in May 2022 released its Carbon Neutrality Plan, taking into account domestic and international trends.
-The following year, in conjunction with the formulation of our third Medium-Term Management Plan (FY2023–FY2025), we formulated a new Carbon Neutrality Plan, which we announced in May 2023.
-The new plan consists of two pillars; namely, reduction of our greenhouse gas emissions and contribution to the reduction of society’s greenhouse gas emissions.
+In conjunction with the formulation of our third Medium-Term Management Plan (FY2023–FY2025), we formulated a new Carbon Neutrality Plan, which we announced in May 2023.

 1. 1Scope 1+2